ME agenda

 EACLPP Working group on MUS version 16 Jan 2009

-(Let me know if there are any problems opening this draft report.)
+(Let me know if there are any problems opening this draft report and I will provide a copy by email.)

 A white paper of the EACLPP Medically Unexplained Symptoms study group